GMAT Scores for Top Business Schools

 Setting Your GMAT Score Goal for Top Schools

 Generally speaking, a good GMAT score is one that is equal to the median or average scores at your target schools.
-However, as we just discussed, all MBA applicants are different, so what’s “good” for someone else may not be good enough for you.
+However, as we just discussed, all MBA applicants are different, so what’s “good” for another candidate may not be good enough for you.

 When it comes to business school admissions, you must think of your direct competition not as the entire applicant pool but as only those applicants whose profiles are similar to yours.
 So, if “the pool you’re swimming in” is particularly deep, you may need a higher GMAT score in order to float to the top.